Buy Lantana Plants

 Buy Lantana Plants at Guzman’s Greenhouse

 They are considered a perennial in the lower elevations of the southwest.
-There are numerous varieties of red, gold, purple, orange and even multi-colored.
+There are numerous varieties of red, gold, purple, orange, and even multi-colored.
 These plants do extremely well with a good drip system.
 Use these in rock gardens or Xeriscape landscapes.
 They will become drought tolerant once they are well established.
 Usually around the third year.
 Pictured below is the New Gold Lantana.

 The Hardy Miss Huff Lantana.
 4ft wide and tall provides great color during the summer.
-Pink, red and light yellow blooms.
+Pink, red, and light yellow blooms.

 The purple training lantana below.
-It will grow about 1 ft. fall and 6 ft. wide.
+It will grow at about 1 ft. fall and 6 ft. wide.
 Plant about 3-4 and space them about 4 ft. apart for a great ground cover.